-- Implementation of a non-resident paid parking program to offset the cost of maintenance and capital outlays at the beach parks - Installation of a new pre-fabricated restroom building near the main playground units and walkway in Gleason Park - Continuation of the annual road repaving program - Replacement of one Police vehicle and the addition of one Police vehicle to the fleet - Replacement of the pool deck to decrease risk of injury to pool patrons - Commencement of renovations to the Pool bathhouse - Commencement of the sidewalk capacity improvement project on Yuma Drive (similar project on Osceola Drive will commence in FY26 after completion of the Yuma project) to improve the safety of pedestrians and bicyclists
+- Implementation of a non-resident paid parking program to offset the cost of maintenance and capital outlays at the beach parks - Installation of a new pre-fabricated restroom building near the main playground units and walkway in Gleason Park - Continuation of the annual road repaving program - Replacement of Police vehicles - Replacement of the pool deck to decrease the risk of injury to pool patrons - 75% completion of renovations to the Pool bathhouse - Completion of bidding and contracting for the Osceola Drive and Yuma Drive sidewalk capacity improvement projects to improve the safety of pedestrians and bicyclists.
+Construction is anticipated to be complete in late FY26.